Howard S. Marks of Oaktree Capital Management is one of the few investment gurus Warren Buffett respects.

 Getting the Odds on Your Side

 Marks based this investment strategy book on insights from decades of his Oaktree memos.
-In Mastering the Market Cycle, Marks identifies market cycles as one of the most important concepts investors need to master.
+In Mastering the Market Cycle, Marks identifies market cycles as one of the most important concepts investors must master.

 Marks believes that accurate information about market outcomes will not guarantee investment success.
 Instead, Marks thinks making the correct assumptions about price and having the discipline to act on the assumptions is the key to making money in the markets.